Hair Shedding vs Hair Loss: Key Differences Explained

 Understanding Hair Shedding

-Hair shedding is a normal part of the hair growth cycle.
-On average, people shed about 50 to 100 hairs daily.
-Hair grows in cycles: the anagen phase (growth), catagen phase (transition), telogen phase (resting), and exogen phase (shedding).
+Hair shedding is a normal and essential part of the hair growth cycle.
+On average, individuals shed around 50 to 100 hairs per day, which is considered completely healthy.
+Hair growth occurs in distinct stages: the anagen phase (active growth), catagen phase (transition), telogen phase (resting), and exogen phase (shedding).
+Understanding this cycle helps clarify the hair shedding vs hair loss difference, as shedding is a natural renewal process rather than a sign of damage.

 Recognizing Hair Loss